Massimo Grattarola: Biography

 His scientific curriculum is well emphasized by more than 70 papers issued in international journals, by several contributions to scientific books, and by invited talks in workshops and conferences.
 He introduced, first in Italy, the concept of Bioelectronics.
 He was the only one in Italy to have a chair in Bioelectronics for the Biomedical Engineering degree.
 He was firmly convinced that Bioelectronics is the result of the cross-fertilization between micro-/nano-electronics and molecular biology of the cell.
-This idea led to the publication of the book: “Bioelectronics Handbook: MOSFETs, Biosensors, and Neurons" edited by McGraw-Hill, 1998.
+This idea led to the publication of the book: "Bioelectronics Handbook: MOSFETs, Biosensors, and Neurons" edited by McGraw-Hill, 1998.
 Indeed, the book deals with phenomena occurring in semiconductor materials, biological materials, aqueous solutions and solid-liquid junctions, and represents the conceptual framework for the design of hybrid bio-electronic devices and of biologically-inspired artificial devices and systems.
 The book is intended to provide a contribution to the foundation of this new discipline (Bioelectronics), by describing all the aforementioned phenomena by means of a common elementary physico-mathematical language; in this way MOSFETs, biosensors and neurons are viewed under a common perspective.
 The book represents a self-consistent reference for teachers of courses dealing with bioengineering, biotechnology, applied biophysics, and microelectronic biosensors.

 During the mid and late 90s, Grattarola renewed and further developed his keen interests in mathematical modelling of neural systems and bioelectronics hybrids.
 His early contributions to develop equivalent electrical circuit models accounting for the biophysics of the interface between microelectrodes and excitable cell membranes are notable.
 His intuitions towards novel developments in the field of computational neurosciences inspired subsequent academic careers of several of his collaborators to combine experimental research with the use of computers and electrical circuit simulator software tackling neurobiological questions as well as in the study of pancreatic beta-cells.
-More recently, he devoted his efforts and attention to the Neuroengineering field, by proposing initiatives both at local and international level, as joint research projects and as the proposal of an International Research Center on Neuroengineering in Genova which unfortunately did not see to come to light because of his premature death.
-The Neuroengineering Summer School he organized for the first time in 2001 at the University of Genova is one of his achievements he was proud of.
-Even during his struggle against cancer, he kept worrying about the organization of the 2nd edition which was successfully held in Genova in June 2002.
+Later, he devoted his efforts and attention to the Neuroengineering field, by proposing initiatives both at local and international level, as joint research projects and as the proposal of an International Research Center on Neuroengineering in Genova which unfortunately did not see to come to light because of his premature death.
+The Neuroengineering Summer School he organized for the first time in 2001 at the University of Genova.
 The International Summer School of Neuroengineering, held every two years in Genova, is dedicated to his memory.

-His spirit of enthusiast researcher, tireless worker, and indomitable dreamer can be summarized by a citation he loved: